PalisadoesFoundation/talawa-api/scripts/cloud-api-demo/README.md

 - `notifempty`: Does not rotate the log file if it is empty.
 - `compress`: Compresses rotated log files.
 - `delaycompress`: Delays compression until the next rotation cycle.
-- `create 640 talawa-api talawa-api`: Creates new log files with the specified permissions and ownership.
-In this case, both the owner and group are set to talawa-api.
+- `create 640 talawa-api`: Creates new log files with the specified permissions and ownership.
+In this case, the owner is set to talawa-api.
 - `sharedscripts`: Runs the `postrotate` script only once even if multiple log files are rotated.
 - `postrotate` ... endscript: Defines the actions to be taken after log rotation, in this case, restarting the cron service.